Original Mercy College Campus Tarrytown, New York c.1950s

 Always seeking ways to expand academic and career opportunities for its students, Mercy College was authorized to offer its first graduate program (in nursing) in 1981.
 Since then, 30 diverse graduate programs have been introduced, and in 2006, the College was granted authorization to offer its first doctoral program (in physical therapy).
 Mercy College has become one of the regional leaders in the preparation of health care professions as well as a leading provider of teacher education preparation for the New York City Schools and the surrounding communities.

 The College expanded its offerings to include online programs in the 1990s, and was soon granted the ability to offer entire degree programs online.
-Thousands of Mercy College students take one or all of their courses online through the more than 40 undergraduate and graduate programs offered.
+Today, thousands of Mercy University students take one or all of their courses online through the more than 40 undergraduate and graduate programs offered.